theinventorylib/aegis/docs/plugins/sms.md

 ### Public Endpoints
 - `POST /sms/verify`: Verify an OTP code.
-- `POST /sms/login`: Login with phone number and password (if Password plugin is enabled).
+-- `POST /sms/login`: Login with phone number and password (password support is handled by core).

 ### Protected Endpoints (Requires Authentication)
 - `POST /sms/send`: Send an OTP code to a phone number.
 Requires an active session to prevent spam.